Frequently asked questions

 Where are you located?

-In-person lessons are currently on hold at this time due to COVID-19, and we are offering online lessons.
-Melissa typically teaches in-person lessons at Ripley Grier Studios on 520 8th Ave (between 36th and 37th Street) New York, NY.
+Melissa teaches in-person voice lessons at Ripley Grier Studios on 520 8th Ave (between 36th and 37th Street) New York, NY.
+Online lessons are offered worldwide.

 How do online lessons work?